jj-shen99/scalability_analysis_agentic_ai/docs/scalability_analysis_framework_paper.md

 The increasing complexity of distributed software applications—systems that span multiple nodes, services, and geographic locations—has introduced new challenges in understanding and predicting their scalability characteristics.
 Unlike monolithic applications, distributed systems exhibit complex behaviors that can vary significantly under different resource configurations and load conditions.
 This complexity necessitates sophisticated analysis tools that can model and predict system behavior across various scaling scenarios.

 Scalability analysis has long been a cornerstone of system performance evaluation, with foundational work by Amdahl (1967) establishing the theoretical limits of parallel processing.
-However, the unique characteristics of agentic AI systems—including their adaptive behaviors, resource-intensive computations, and complex inter-component communications—require specialized analysis approaches that extend beyond traditional scalability models.
+However, the unique characteristics of distributed systems—including their variable resource consumption patterns, complex inter-service communications, and distributed state management requirements—require specialized analysis approaches that extend beyond traditional scalability models.

 This paper introduces a comprehensive open-source framework specifically designed for analyzing the scalability characteristics of distributed software applications.
 The framework processes performance testing data from tools like Apache JMeter and applies multiple mathematical models to understand system behavior under varying resource allocations.
 By implementing Amdahl's Law, Gustafson's Law, and the Universal Scalability Law, the framework provides a multi-faceted view of system scalability that enables informed decision-making for resource allocation and optimization.